 I even love the cooked carrots in it, even though in any other case I hate the taste of cooked carrots (and even more recently have started to despise even raw carrots).

 But in my book beef stew just makes everything ok.
 It even makes those colder winter nights seem perfectly appropriate.
 I mean under what other setting could you reasonable enjoy a full hearty bowl of this rich and flavorful concoction.
-So I want to share one of my own favourite gluten free stew recipes for beef stew which I made the other night and had four helpings of.
+So I want to share one of my own favourite recipes for beef stew which I made the other night and had four helpings of.
 And yes, I will repeat that; I had not one, nor two, nor three, but four helpings.
 I kept thinking I had had enough, but I simply was not ready to let go.
 I needed more.

 Just could not get enough.
 Clearly this girl right here has absolutely no self control when it comes to food.
 Or beef stew to be more accurate.
 Well probably all food actually.